Wubong

 Zen Master Wu Bong Sunim, born Jacob Perl, was a Zen master and monk in the Kwan Um School of Zen.
 Wu Bong Sunim was the head teacher of the European Kwan Um School of Zen until his death in April 2013.

 Early years

-Zen Master Wu Bong was born in Wroclaw, Poland, on June 22, 1950, into a Jewish family that suffered greatly under the German occupation during World War II.
-In 1964, the family decided to leave Europe and emigrated to the United States.
+Zen Master Wu Bong was born in Wroclaw, Poland, on June 22, 1950, In 1964, the family decided to leave Europe and emigrated to the United States.
 Jacob Perl, as he was known by his birth name, continued to go to school and graduated from high school in 1968.
 In 1970, at the age of 20, he began practicing Zen with the famous Sōtō Zen teacher Shunryū Suzuki Roshi at the San Francisco Zen Center.
 The questions of life and death became very urgent for him.
 Continuing his search for a teacher, he went to Tarthang Tulku for a year to practice Tibetan Buddhism.

 Meeting his teacher, Zen Master Seung Sahn

 While a student at Brown University in Providence, he trained in Shim Gum Do (similar to Kendo) and became a master in this martial art.
 In 1972, while still a student at Brown, he met Zen Master Seung Sahn and became one of his first students.
 He completed his first 100-day solo retreat that same year at the age of 22.
 He also took five precepts and received his Buddhist name, Peop Mu, which means the Empty Dharma.

 In 1973 he graduated in mathematics from Brown University with a Bachelor of Pure Arts.
 In 1978, together with Zen Master Seung Sahn, he returned for the first time to Europe, to Poland, his native country, where from that time on a sangha developed and grew, eventually becoming the largest sangha in the European Kwan Um School of Zen.

 In 1978 he made his second solo retreat in America.
 At that time, his health suffered because of a very strict diet and strong practice.